Week 15:

 Data Collection

-We gathered data from U.S. convenience stores with gas stations.
+• We gathered data on U.S. convenience stores with gas stations (store_info)

-We calculated their distance to the nearest highway and removed stores located further than 40 kilometers away.
+\(\rightarrow\) For each convenience store with a gas station, we calculated the distance to the nearest highway and removed stores located further than 40 kilometers away (about 25 mi).

 Reading layer `tl_2022_us_primaryroads' from data source